LSDtopotools/lsdfailtools/python_foresee/INSTRUCTIONS.md

 |0.0001	|0.000001|	0.8|	0.5|	20000|	9800	|25000	|3|

-* Calibration parameters: .csv file including the number of Monte Carlo runs (Nruns), the maximum number of iterations of the Monte Carlo process (itermax), the number of points to calibrate (Num_cal), the start (StartDate) and end date (EndDate) of the timeseries which correspond to the length of the precipitation record, and the failure interval (failinterval) which is the  accepted time window (in days) to simulate acceptable failure times.
+* **Calibration parameters**: .csv file including the number of Monte Carlo runs (Nruns), the maximum number of iterations of the Monte Carlo process (itermax), the number of points to calibrate (Num_cal), the start (StartDate) and end date (EndDate) of the timeseries which correspond to the length of the precipitation record, and the failure interval (failinterval) which is the  accepted time window (in days) to simulate acceptable failure times.

 Example file:

 |Nruns|	itermax	|Num_cal|	StartDate|	EndDate	|failinterval|
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
 |25	|50	|200	|01/01/2014|	31/12/2019|	25|

+**ALLDATA_PROCESSING**: Process all the input data: Inclinometers, Piezometers, Precipitation, Sentinel and Cosmo-SKYMed interferometry data.

 1. INCLINOMETERS